alphanome-ai/sec-parser/README.md

 pip install sec-parser
 ```

-In order to run the example code in this README, you'll also need the `sec_downloader` package:
+To run the example code in this README, you'll also need the `sec_downloader` package:

 ```bash
 pip install sec-downloader